 “You know what drives me crazy?
 It’s all these people talking about how great technology is, and how it saves all this time.
 But, what good is saved time, if nobody uses it?
 If it just turns into more busy work.
 You never hear somebody say, “With the time I’ve saved by using my word processor, I’m gonna go to a Zen monastery and hang out”.
 I mean, you never hear that.”

 In a nutshell, it doesn’t matter what the reason is or what time of the year it is, if you have the will you will always end up finding the way to your dream destination.
 Truthfully, this list could go on and on, because who would not want to travel the world for free?
-So here is the deal let us know your favorite travel movie in the comments section and who knows maybe it might end up topping the next list of our top 10 favorite travel movies!
+So here is the deal let us know your favourite travel movie in the comments section and who knows maybe it might end up topping the next list of our top 10 favourite travel movies!